What are polycystic ovaries?

 What are the long-term consequences of PCOS?

 Irregular periods can increase the risk of uterine cancer, acne can cause scarring, and weight can become harder to manage.
 Getting diagnosed and treated sooner rather than later is the best way to lower the risk of these problems.

 In PCOS the body responds less well to insulin which leads to a higher level of insulin and increased glucose level.
 Raised insulin may lead to irregular periods, weight gain, increased testosterone and fertility problems.
 It is estimated that 10-20% of women with PCOS go on to develop diabetes in later life.
 Furthermore, women with PCOS have an increased risk of diabetes if they are over 40 years old, have a family history of diabetes, have developed gestational diabetes in previous pregnancies and those who are obese.

 A very small number of PCOS women who have significantly fewer periods per year than normal are at risk of developing endometrial cancer due to the womb lining remaining thicker.
-There are means of reducing the risk which involve hormones and depends whether the woman is trying to conceive or not.
+There are means of reducing the risk which involves hormones and depends on whether the woman is trying to conceive or not.